timdwilson/typeahead-mvc-model/README.md

 How to Setup Twitter Typeahead.js to work with MVC Models

 (Note: to use the Entity Framework queries in this document, you will need to install the Adventure Works database from here: https://msftdbprodsamples.codeplex.com/releases/view/55330.
 If you don’t need to connect to a database or have a database connection, skip ahead.
 Likewise, if you already have a model you would like to connect to typeahead, skip right ahead.
-Finally, the full source, you can download the complete including the solution file for this example at the bottom of this page.)
+Finally, you can download the full source code  of this example application, including the solution file, at the bottom of this page.)

 1. Edit ~\Views\Shared\_Layout.cshtml to load the typeahead.js bundle, Typeahead stylesheet and javascript that connects Typeahead to your MVC 5 model